mozilla/nunjucks/docs/api.md

 env.addExtension(name, ext)

 Add the custom extension **ext** named **name**. **ext** is an object with a few specific methods that are called by the extension system.
+Returns `env` for further method chaining.
 See [Custom Tags](#custom-tags).

 {% endapi %}